ionous/tell/README.md

 Some differences from yaml:

+* Documents hold a single value.
 * String literals must be quoted ( as in json. )
 * Multiline strings use a custom heredoc syntax.
-* Except for string literals and comments, tabs are always invalid whitespace.
 * No flow style ( although there is an array syntax. )
-* The order of maps matters.
 * No anchors or references.
-* Documents hold a single value.
 * Comments can be captured during decoding, and returned as part of the data.

 It isn't intended to be a subset of yaml, but it tries to be close enough to leverage some syntax highlighting in markdown, editors, etc.